-With the funds available at June 30, 2017, we believe these resources will be sufficient to fund our operations well into 2018.
+With the funds available at September 30, 2017, we believe these resources will be sufficient to fund our operations at least through the third quarter of 2019.
 We have sustained operating losses for the majority of our corporate history and expect that our 2017 expenses will exceed our 2017 revenues.
 We expect to continue to incur operating losses and negative cash flows until revenues reach a level sufficient to support ongoing operations.
-Accordingly, our planned operations raise doubt about our ability to continue as a going concern.
 Our liquidity needs will be largely determined by the success of operations in regards to the progression of our product candidates in the future.
-Our plans to alleviate the doubt of our going concern, which are probable of effectively being implemented and mitigating the doubt about our ability to continue as a going concern, primarily include our ability to control the timing and spending on our research and development programs and raising additional funds through equity financings.
-We also may consider other plans to fund operations including: (1) securing or increasing U.S. Government funding of our programs, including obtaining procurement contracts; (2) out-licensing rights to certain of our product candidates, pursuant to which the we would receive cash milestones; (3) raising additional capital through debt financings or from other sources; (4) obtaining additional product candidate regulatory approvals, which would generate revenue, milestones and cash flow; (5) reducing spending on one or more research and development programs by discontinuing development; and/or (6) restructuring operations to change our overhead structure.
-We may issue securities, including common stock, preferred stock, depositary shares, stock purchase contracts, warrants and units, through private placement transactions or registered public offerings, pursuant to our registration statement on Form S-3 initially filed with the Securities and Exchange Commission ("SEC") on March 3, 2015.
-Our future liquidity needs, and ability to
+We also may consider other plans to fund operations beyond the third quarter of 2019 including: (1) securing or increasing U.S. Government funding of our programs, including obtaining procurement contracts; (2) out-licensing rights to certain of our products or product candidates, pursuant to which the we would receive cash milestones; (3) raising additional capital through equity or debt financings or from other sources; (4) obtaining additional product candidate regulatory approvals, which would generate revenue, milestones and cash flow; (5) reducing spending on one or more research and development programs, including by discontinuing development; and/or (6) restructuring operations to change our overhead structure.
+We may issue securities, including common stock, preferred stock, depositary shares, stock purchase contracts, warrants and units, through private placement transactions or registered public offerings.
+Our future liquidity needs, and ability to address those needs, will largely be determined by the success of our product candidates and key development and regulatory events and our decisions in the future.